 Before forming any cluster (here it is 3), it was observed that sheep number and milking status have no significance in cluster formation whereas per day milking schedule, quantity of milk per milking, and usage after milking have significant impact on group formation.
-Milking status here signifies whether shepherds prefer to milk the sheep or not.
-Majority of shepherds milk their sheep in the study area.
-Per day milking schedule include milking the sheep once or twice in a day.
+Milking status here signified whether shepherds prefer to milk the sheep or not.
+Majority of shepherds milked their sheep in the study area.
+Per day milking schedule included milking the sheep once or twice in a day.

-Table 3Importance of variables and contribution in different cluster
+Table 3: Importance of variables and contribution in different clusters